immcantation/shazam/docs/topics/consensusSequence.md

 and required for the `"thresholdedFreq"` and `"mostCommon"` methods.
 Default is `FALSE`.
 See "Choosing ambiguous characters" under [collapseClones](collapseClones.md) for rules on choosing ambiguous characters.
+Note: this argument refers to the use of ambiguous nucleotides in the output consensus sequence.
+Ambiguous nucleotides in the input sequences are allowed for methods catchAll, mostMutated and leastMutated.

 breakTiesStochastic
 :   In case of ties, whether to randomly pick a sequence from sequences that